tatangjuliyanto/noCompany/README.md

 # noCompany

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This template full of noCompany.

 Currently, two official plugins are available: